Vanilla panna cotta with blueberry coulis, a fancy sounding delicious dessert that’s super easy to make. See below for step by step recipe.

 3. Add the sugar to this and mix well…

-Now technically, you’re supposed to simmer this mixture for 2-3 mins but I just gave it a whirl in the microwave for a minute on medium heat.
+Now technically, you’re supposed to simmer this mixture for 2-3 mins but I just gave it a whirl in the microwave for a minute on high heat.
 Stir again to combine, cool, and refrigerate.
 You can make this immediately after the panna cotta and let them both sit together in the refrigerator.
-You know, get to know each other before they get served together or something.
+You know, get to know each other before they get served together I guess.

 We’re done!
 Once the panna cotta has set, unmould by inserting a knife along the edges, placing a plate over the mould, and gently overturning it.
 I’d recommend not going through the hassle and just serving it in the dishes that you set them in.
-Either ways, looks and tastes delicious!
+Either way, vanilla panna cotta looks and tastes delicious!

 – You can make the coulis with pretty much any berries you can lay your hands on.
-You can also skip it and serve the panna cotta with warmed chocolate sauce.
+Or you can also skip it and serve the panna cotta with warmed chocolate sauce.

 – You can layer the panna cotta and coulis before setting.
 I really wish I’d done that actually.
 Layer the bottom of a shot glass with the blueberry coulis, pour some panna cotta mixture on top, layer again with the coulis, etc. That would be super pretty!